Last update: Mar 25, 2026·13 minutes read

 8. Create your dynamic ads

-Cropink makes this part simple—use pre-built dynamic templates, Figma-ready designs, and bulk editing to speed up creative production.
+Cropink speeds this up with pre-built dynamic templates, Figma-ready designs, and bulk editing.

 Types of Meta DPA formats